Hidden East Anglia:

 Source: W. A. Dutt: 'The Norfolk Broads' (Methuen, 1903), p.333.

-Out of reach in the Ministry of Defence training area south-west of the village is Bell Hill, a large Bronze Age burial mound.
+Just on the edge of the Ministry of Defence training area south-west of the village is Bell Hill, a large Bronze Age burial mound (TL861986).
 A tradition used to be current that the bells of Little Cressingham church are buried within the earthwork.
-This might have something to do with the fact that the south side of the tower of St. Andrew's collapsed during a storm in 1781, and the bells lost.
+This might have something to do with the fact that the south side of the tower of St. Andrew's collapsed during a storm in 1781, and the bells were lost.
 A single, later, bell now resides in a bell cote above the roof.

 The holy wishing wells